 Guajome Regional Park

-Breathe in fresh air while hiking Oceanside’s Regional Park
+Breathe in fresh air and enjoy the sounds of birds, ducks, fish, and other wildlife while hiking Oceanside’s Regional Park.

 Oceanside is home to Guajome County Park Campground, nestled around a lake, playground, and plenty of great hiking trails.
 Less than 10 miles from the Pacific Ocean, Guajome is perfect for all ages, plus a great place to enjoy a picnic and take in the sights and sounds of the birds, ducks, fish, and other wildlife that make this park worth visiting.